 Preferred method: Have your official electronic academic records emailed to: [email protected]

-Mailing hard copies to:
+Mailing hard copies:

 Cornell Tech